(02) 4323 7000

 Of course, there are a few things to keep in mind after gastric sleeve surgery such as:

-Watch your portion sizes: you'll need to be careful about portion sizes.
+Watch your portion sizes: You'll need to be careful about portion sizes, especially if you plan on snacking after bariatric surgery

 Listen to your body: Avoid eating too much food.
 It's important to listen to your body and only eat until you're comfortably full - not past this point.

 Avoid certain foods: Avoid foods that are too difficult for your digestive system or that make you feel uncomfortable.
-More cooked vegetables, less fried foods.
+More cooked vegetables, less unhealthy snacks like popcorn after gastric sleeve surgery

 Eat the right types of food: you'll need to make sure you're getting enough nutrients by eating a balanced diet and taking vitamin and mineral supplements as recommended by your doctor.